Christmas Cookie time!

 My mother loves to make cookies.
 She often creates a cookie platter with a half-dozen or more DIFFERENT cookies.
 She spends a day or two making them, then she delivers them to all her neighbors and friends.
 So Christmas cookies are some of my favorite childhood memories.
 I listed three of my favorite.
 One I couldn't find my family recipe for, so I just found one online that looked pretty similar.

-Peppermint Pinwheels or Candy Cane Twists is my favorite Christmas Cookie.
+Peppermint Pinwheels or Candy Cane Twists is my favorite Christmas Cookie Recipe. it's versatile, it's pretty.
+It looks GREAT on a plate of assorted cookies!
 I thought I'd share it with you!
-Now, I've stopped using shortening.
-I replace with either unsalted butter or cocoa nut oil, depending on the recipe.
+Years ago I stopped using shortening.
+I replace it with either unsalted butter or coconut oil, depending on the recipe.
 In this one, using butter will make the cookie crunchier.

 Basic Refrigerator dough: